 Here, MomJunction gives you a list of homemade energy drinks that you can consume during pregnancy.
 We also tell you why you should keep away from the readymade energy drinks available under different brands.

 These drinks are safe to consume because you are making them at home, and you know about the ingredients that are going into them.
-Let’s check out the list now.
+Also, they satiate your taste buds.

 We need 1–1.5ml of water for each calorie consumed.
 It means increased calorie intake during the second and third trimesters increases the need for water.
 Water (2):